navish92/Predicting_Movie_Opening_Weekend/README.md

     * Genre
     * Franchise
     * Brand

-Release Link
-    * Title
-    * Domestic Gross
-    * Max Theatres

-    * Opening Weekend Gross
-    * Domestic to Opening Gross
-    * Studio Link
-        * Title ID
-    * Running Length
+These features are imputed & engineered to arrive at a more accurate prediction.

+The target variable is **'Opening Weekeng Gross'**.

+Additional information that was scraped and used for ancillary purposes included Release Link, Title, Domestic Gross, Max Theatres, Domestic to Opening Gross, Studio Link, Title ID, Running Length.

 ## Tools Used

 ## Possible Impacts